top of page

 4. Overestimated Workout Calorie Burns

-Exercise is absolutely important for your health.
-It improves your heart function, builds strength, reduces stress, and boosts your mood, but it may not burn as many calories as your tracker claims.
+Exercise is crucial for your health.
+It improves heart function, builds strength, reduces stress, and boosts mood.
+However, it may not burn as many calories as your tracker claims.

 5. Stress

-Stress is not just a mental thing.
+Stress is not just a mental issue.
 It affects your entire body.

 In modern life, however, most stress is not something you can literally run away from.
 So, the glucose is not used up.
 Instead, after the initial spike, your blood sugar crashes, and your body craves quick energy.

 The more sugar you eat, the more fat your body stores.
-Chronic stress also leads to habits that sabotage weight loss, such as the following:
+Chronic stress also leads to habits that sabotage weight loss, such as:

 • Emotional eating